SKN443/image_embedding_flask_demo/README.md

 # Search image by vector embedding app
-This repo set up hosting flask api by Compute Engine service - google cloud. \
+This repo set up hosting flask api on Compute Engine service - google cloud. \
 This is the api for search function in [InsCook App](https://github.com/Chirox03/InsCook). \
 Database is hosted on firebase, each query image will be embedded into vector by [CLIP model](https://github.com/openai/CLIP/tree/main) and used for search with vector embedding (See this [document](https://firebase.google.com/docs/firestore/vector-search) to know more).